 How to Assess the Value of a Car

 What do you need in a new car?
 What kind of gas mileage, capacity, and features?
 And, most importantly, what can you afford to spend?
-Before you head to a dealership, you should decide what you’re looking for, and extensively research the car you want.
+Before heading to a dealership, decide what you’re looking for, and extensively research the car you want.

 Once you have an idea of the car you’re interested in buying, there are a number of services that can offer a baseline estimate for the car’s worth.
-Edmunds’ offers a True Market Value (TMV®) guide; Kelley Blue Book® provides suggested price ranges based on things like year, model, condition, and mileage (particularly useful for used cars); the the National Automobile Dealers Association’s guide focuses on dealer’s sticker prices; and Consumer Reports provides detailed reviews and reports about specific cars for you to compare.
+Edmunds’ offers a True Market Value (TMV®) guide; Kelley Blue Book® provides suggested price ranges based on things like year, model, condition, and mileage (particularly useful for used cars); the National Automobile Dealers Association’s guide focuses on dealer’s sticker prices; and Consumer Reports provides detailed reviews and reports about specific cars.

 How the Value of Your Car Changes Over Time

-While a car is a big asset, it’s also an asset whose value changes over time.
+While a car is a big asset, its value changes over time.
 Generally, when measuring the value of a car, the cost of depreciation is spread over a five-year period.
 A new car can lose, on average, 60% of its value in the first five years.
-It depreciates about 15% to 25% each year.
+It depreciates about 15% each year.

 Car Financing Options

 The biggest cost of a car is often the car loan itself.
 Once you make all the monthly payments (plus interest), you’ll eventually own the car outright.
 But until then, the car loan is an ongoing cost that has to be factored into your budget.

 There are a few car purchase finance options: car loans (either direct from a traditional bank or through the dealership) or personal loans from banks, credit unions, or online lenders.
 In general, it’s not advisable to use an unsecured personal loan to buy a car.
 The rates are typically higher than on car loans and the qualification process can be difficult.